wp-plugins/diarypress/readme.txt

 == Frequently Asked Questions ==

-=Do you test every version of Wordpress with DiaryPress?=
+= Do you test every version of Wordpress with DiaryPress? =

 No. I test every new version released with DiaryPress.
 I strongly advise you keep Wordpress up-to-date.

-=Can I customise the splash page?=
+= Can I customise the splash page? =

 Yes, you can add images or any standard html for that matter.
 Within the diarypress.php file, find line 58.
 The not logged in message starts on line 63.